-Steve Priest Dead, Founding Bass Player For British Glam Rock Band, The Sweet, Dies At 72
+Steve Priest Dead, Founding Bass Player For British Glam Rock Band The Sweet Dies At 72

 In a statement, Sweet guitarist Andy Scott, who is now the sole surviving member of the band’s classic lineup, recalled his early days working with Priest in the glam band known for its wild outfits and heavy makeup.

-“From that moment in the summer of 1970 when we set off on our musical odyssey the world opened up and the roller coaster ride started,” Scott said per BBC News.
+“From that moment in the summer of 1970 when we set off on our musical odyssey the world opened up and the roller coaster ride started,” Scott said, per BBC News.

 “I am in pieces right now.
 His wife Maureen and I have kept in contact and though his health was failing I never envisaged this moment.
 Never.
 My thoughts are with his family.”

 Priest’s Career With The Sweet Started In 1968